 Carlsbad to Cardiff Beach Walk

 This coastal walk is just off the tourist-beaten path and provides prime opportunities for all kinds of coastal bird watching.
 Explore at low tide and step carefully—take your time enjoying a variety of sea life at the ocean’s edge.
+Note: be sure to look up the tide times before you go to avoid getting stuck along the way.
 Learn more.

 Chimney Flats Loop from Doane Pond

 Old-growth trees, flowers, ponds, and a little waterfall: this delightful trail has it all.
 Up along Palomar Mountain, you’ll get stunning views and if you’re there early enough in the morning, you might spy all kinds of wildlife making their way through the forest.
 Learn more.